Golden Howdah

-The Golden Howdah,'ಚಿನ್ನದ ಅಂಬಾರಿ'(elephant seat or Chinnada Ambari in Kannada) is a howdah, the carrier mounted on the leading elephant during the Jamboo Savari (Elephant Procession) of the famous Mysore Dasara.
+The Golden Howdah (Chinnada Ambari (ಚಿನ್ನದ ಅಂಬಾರಿ) in Kannada) is a howdah, the carrier mounted on the leading elephant during the Jamboo Savari (Elephant Procession) of the famous Mysore Dasara.
 In 2025, 60-year-old elephant Abhimanyu carried the Golden Howdah in the procession for the sixth and final time.

 The Golden Howdah

 The exact date of its making is not known.
 The car-sized 750-kg howdah, used in the Jamboo Savari (elephant procession) on the Vijayadashami day, has two rows of wide seats.
 The Rajas of Mysore used this howdah in the famous Dasara procession, which traversed through the thoroughfares of the princely city during the festival every year.
 Since the abolition of royalty the statue of Chamundeshwari is carried in the howdah.
 The core structure is wood and it was covered in filigreed gold sheets weighing 85 kilograms by "Swarnakala Nipuna" Singannacharya.
 It has three carved pillars on each of the four sides.
 It is covered with a canopy resembling a crown.
 There are five sacred "Kalashas" on top of it.
 The seat itself is made of silver embellished with designs.